Zeeltech/HostelManagement2023/README.md

                 => Sign Up -> Name, Email, Photo, Phone no, Password, Roll no. Signup => Only allow if rector allows

 => Login and Signup

+// api protect krva
+// Pages protect karva
+// Redirections
+// Show photo

+// APIs => Open for all, Open for specific type, Open for only 3 types